 You can visit our website anonymously, although we cannot personalise your experience if you choose to do this.

-We collect information you provide to us, which includes data you give when placing an order, becoming a member or donor or communicating with us in other ways.
+We collect information you provide to us, which includes data you give when placing an order, becoming a member or donor, participating in an Award or communicating with us in other ways.
 It can include:

 • your name